dasavisha/CriticalFindings_Extract/README.md

             The type '--type' parameter is set to FS and prompts the user to input Few-Shot examples as a string.

-Step 3: Run the model ./run_model.sh
+Step 3: Run the model.
+The output will be saved as a CSV file in same directory - for example "generated_responses_MISTRAL_ZS.csv".

-        The output will be saved as a CSV file in same directory - for example "generated_responses_MISTRAL_ZS.csv"
+        ./run_model.sh

 Step 4: Extracting the key terms from Critical Findings list.
         This uses an exact match algorithm, looking for substrings in the generated responses.
+We provide a starting list of critical terms in the file "CriticalFindings.txt"
-        We provide a starting list of critical terms in the file "CriticalFindings.txt" The extracted key terms have been saved in CSV file, under the column 'CriticalFindingsTerms'.
+        The extracted key terms have been saved in CSV file, under the column 'CriticalFindingsTerms'.

-        -- python keyterm_extract.py generated_responses_MISTRAL_ZS.csv extracted_keyterms_MISTRAL_ZS.csv
+        python keyterm_extract.py generated_responses_MISTRAL_ZS.csv extracted_keyterms_MISTRAL_ZS.csv